maxvanatta/SMR_Learning/README.md

 ## Basic Operation
 To use the code, locate all included files within the same directory and ensure that you have installed all dependencies:
-Pandas, numpy, matplotlib, seaborn, plotly, pyomo
+Pandas, numpy, matplotlib, seaborn, plotly, pyomo, branca, geopandas

 If the use is for unsubsidized deployment, V10_GL.py is the better code to run as it is more stable.
 If subsidies are the aim, V12_GL.py is required.